erakai/Adventurer/README.md

 # Adventurer

 ## Summary
-Adventurer is be a top down role playing game built as an exercise in learning C++ and SDL2.
+Adventurer is a top down role playing game inspired by western progression fantasy, built as an exercise in learning C++ and SDL2.

 ## Getting Started